-Dr. Marlon Johnson
+Dr. Marlon JohnsonAssistant Professor of Counselor Education

 Marlon Johnson is a licensed professional counselor with a focus on narrative and child-centered play therapy techniques.
 He completing his PhD in counselor education at the University of Tennessee, Knoxville in Fall, 2019.
 Johnson served as a 2018 doctoral fellow for the National Board of Certified Counselors and as the Tennessee Counseling Association's NBCC Liaison.
 His research centers on recruitment experiences for African-American men into counseling programs, the intersectionality of LGBTQ identity and faith orientation, continuing multicultural counselor education, and college and career readiness in rural Appalachia.